-- Cancer and the cervix.
+- Cancer and the cervix. •

-- Causes of cervical cancer.
+- Causes of cervical cancer. •

 - Preventing cervical cancer.

-- Cervical Screening Test: who should have the test and how often; where to get it done; the procedure; and possible results.
+- Cervical Screening Test: who should have ٠ the test and how often; where to get it done; the procedure; and possible results.

+- The flipchart is designed to be used by bilingual health or community workers/educators talking with community members about cervical screening.
+It can be used with groups or with an individual.